Remi-Gau/check_my_code/README.md

 remote repository.
 If your code is not up to the standard then the push will be aborted.

 To use this here is what you need to do:
-1. Copy `pre-push.sample` into your `project/.git/hooks`
+1. Copy this file into your project/.git/hooks
-2. Rename it to `pre-push`
+2. rename it to pre-push
-3. You might need to modify the `alias matlab` line to point this script to where matlab is on your computer.
+3. You might need to modify the `alias matlab` line below to point this script to where matlab is on your computer.
-4. Make this file executable by running `chmod +x .git/hooks/pre-push`
+4. Make this file executable with `chmod +x .git/hooks/pre-push`
-5. Now your code quality will be checked if when you push your code
+5. Now your code quality will be checked when you push your code to your remote.